Ceribou/Data-Analysis/Steam_market_analysis/README.md

 # Steam market analysis (Big Data EDA)

-This project has been realized to validate the Jedha Bootcamp certification (Big Data module).
+This project has been realized to validate the Jedha Bootcamp certification (EDA module).

 The objective of this project was to conduct a global analysis of the games available on Steam's marketplace in order to better understand the video games ecosystem and today's trends.
 The EDA has been done with Databricks and Pyspark :